DXi Veeam Installation

 - Enter a Username, Password and Description (optional but recommended) in the Credentials dialog, then click OK to save your settings.

-- Click in the dropdown list in the New Linux Server dialog, select your newly-created credentials and click Apply.
+Click in the drop-down list in the New Linux Server dialog, select your newly-created credentials and click Next.

-- Click Finish to open the New VMWare Proxy dialog, showing the newly created backup proxy.
+- Click Finish.
+The New Backup Proxy dialog reappears, showing the newly created backup proxy.

 - Click Apply to install and configure all required components.